di-marko/37-python-quest-game/README.md

     Author: Dmitri Markélov
+    What: First assignment at KYH The Internet of Things program.
     Goal: Write my first python program to practice the basics, as well as how to work with Git.